 The downside of this approach, of course, is that any attempt to exit the investment prior to maturity will expose the client to the same interest rate risk they were trying to avoid.
 Using bond ladders is truly a long-term retirement approach that requires the investor to have a long-term investment horizon with preplanned liquidity needs.
 Furthermore, the utility of this bond ladder approach is minimized since the coupon payments are taxed at high ordinary income rates.

-The best way to use bonds for downside protection in retirement is to capture the safety of the dividend return of bonds while passing on the risk of the price return portion of bonds to another party.
+The reason why advisors use bond ladders is because they realize the best use of bonds for downside protection in retirement is to capture the safety of the dividend return of bonds while not taking on the risk of the price return portion of bonds.

 This is exactly what insurance products like whole life insurance do while providing tax-free benefits and liquidity provisions to policyowners as well.
 Yes, it requires investors to have a long-term retirement approach, but the use of bond ladders or any other retirement plan requires the same approach.

-Whole life insurance allows investors to invest in long-term bonds similar to bond ladders except with better liquidity provisions and tax benefits.
+Whole life insurance allows investors to invest in long-term bonds similar to bond ladders except with more tax-advantageous liquidity provisions and benefits.
 Remember that when policyowners purchase whole life insurance policies they are essentially investing in the underlying general account of the life insurance company which are primarily invested in long-term bonds with an added bonus of profit sharing in the later years via dividend payments.

 As we saw in Table 1, the yield rates on long-term bonds have been amazingly stable over the last 100 years.
 So the pure coupon rate here is very stable over the long-term even if interest rates change over the short term.
 So even if interest rates change in the short term, the effect of that short-term change on Whole Life returns will be small relative to if the client were invested in the underlying long-term bonds directly since the insurance company is bearing the full weight of the change in market value of the bonds.